Terminology

 Beacon

-A beacon is a small radio device that emits Bluetooth radio signals at a constant time interval.
-It is uniquely identified in a network by three properties: UUID, Major, and Minor.
-These property values are encoded, together with other information, in the packets transmitted by the beacon.
+A beacon is a small radio device that continuously emits Bluetooth radio signals at a fixed transmission power and time interval.
+Each beacon is uniquely identified within a network by three key properties: UUID, Major, and Minor.
+These values, along with other relevant information, are encoded in the packets that the beacon transmits.

 BLE (Bluetooth Low Energy)